 In the default 4-wire mode, the gyro transmits data to the SPI master on a dedicated data out (SDO) line.
 If the SPI interface is configured to use 3-wire mode instead, the SDI line doubles as SDO and is driven by the L3GD20H when it transmits data to the master.
 A detailed explanation of the SPI interface on the L3GD20H can be found in its datasheet (3MB pdf).

-We have written a basic Arduino library for the L3G that makes it easy to interface this sensor with an Arduino.
+We have written a basic Arduino library for the L3G that makes it easy to interface this sensor with an Arduino or Arduino-compatible board like an A-Star.
 The library makes it simple to configure the L3GD20H and read the raw gyro data through I²C.

 The datasheet provides all the information you need to use this sensor, but picking out the important details can take some time.
 Here are some pointers for communicating with and configuring the L3GD20H that we hope will get you up and running a little bit faster: